zfdong-code/MNet/README.md

 The proposed MNet is trained with nnUNet framework, thus we provide the whole modified nnUNet project.

 ## MNet_pure
 The pure version of MNet.
+This is recommended if you would like to insert MNet into your own training framework.